tunguz/ML_Resources/README.md

 # ML Resources

 GitHub Repo with various ML/AI/DS resources that I find useful.
 I'll populate it with links to articles, libraries, and other resources that I come across.
-Hopeing for more or less regular, ongoing updates.
+Hoping for more or less regular, ongoing updates.

 ## General ML Resources